-Hormones reported: Progesterone, Estradiol (E2), Cortisol, DHEAs
+Hormones reported: Progesterone, Estradiol (E2), *Testosterone, DHEAs [*Cortisol has been replaced with Testosterone for this test]

-Why choose this test?
 Take this test if you are planning on conceiving and want to be reassured that your reproductive hormones estrogen and progesterone are in the correct balance.
 Fertility Balance G2 Comprehensive Hormone Test also has the added bonus of measuring DHEAs, needed for estrogen and progesterone production, and cortisol, to indicate the level of stress hormone in the body, giving a more complete picture of your fertility (androgen) hormone health.

 Fasting required: Overnight.
 We recommend performing this test 30 minutes from waking.